vladmunteanu/starlette-jsonapi/README.md

 - documentation
 - examples for other ORMs

-## Docs
+## Documentation
-You should take a look at the [examples](examples) directory for implementation ideas.
+You should take a look at the [examples](examples) directory for implementations.

+### Defining a schema
-After you've decided which ORM to use, you can start writing the associated schemas, using the marshmallow_jsonapi library (which itself is extending [marshmallow](https://marshmallow.readthedocs.io/)).
+After you've decided which ORM to use, you can start writing the associated schemas using the marshmallow_jsonapi library (which itself is extending [marshmallow](https://marshmallow.readthedocs.io/)).

 ```python